-12 Class Political Science – II Chapter 3 Planned Development Notes
+12 Class Political Science – II Chapter 3 Politics of planned development Notes

 |Subject||Political Science 2nd book|

-Class 12th Political Science – II Chapter 3 Planned Development Notes here we will be learn about Changing nature of India’s Economic Development Planning Commission and Five Year Plans, National Development Council, NITI Aayog etc.
+Class 12th Political Science – II Chapter 3 Politics of planned development Notes here we will be learn about Changing nature of India’s Economic Development Planning Commission and Five Year Plans, National Development Council, NITI Aayog etc.

 🔹 Planning is to make future plans for the best use of existing resources.
 India’s economic development includes economic growth and social justice.
 Government has to play an important role in the economic development of India.